cobbler/cobbler/docs/user-guide/wingen.rst

 Preparing for an unattended network installation of Windows
 ===========================================================

-- `dnf install python3-pefile python3-hivex ntfs-3g fuse wimlib-utils`
+- `dnf install python3-pefile python3-hivex wimlib-utils`
 - In the server's tftp directory, create a directory winos

 .. code-block:: none